-This event is designed for neurodivergent minds (especially ADHD, autism, or sensory-sensitive folks) who:
+This event is designed for neurodivergent minds who:

 Forget to eat when hyperfocused